ibrahimhabibeg/national-university-of-singapore-sms-analysis/README.md

 - Clone this repository.
 - Install required libraries (pip install pandas nltk matplotlib).
 - Ensure the clean_nus_sms.csv file is in the same directory.
-- Run the Jupyter notebook National University of Singapore SMS Analysis.ipynb.
+- Run the Jupyter notebook.

 ## Acknowledgments